oyalabs/oyalabs.github.io/_posts/2018-02-3-wordle-design-system.md

 ### Objectives

 > Onboard new team member to Wordle Design System.
 Don’t worry, it’s very simple and anyone can use it.
 > The System can be used any way you want.
-In fact I encourage it!
+In fact I encourage:
-> - Replicate Screens for potential clients.
+> - Replicating Screens for potential clients.
-> - Brain storm ideas for new layouts.
+> - Brain storming ideas for new layouts.
-> - Explore new possibilities and applications.
+> - Exploring new possibilities and applications.

 ### Preparation